ccbrown/poe-go/README.md

 You can refer to [api/item.go](api/item.go) and [api/stash.go](api/stash.go) to see what data is available for you to use.

 And if you're new to Go, you should probably read up a bit on [how to write Go code](https://golang.org/doc/code.html).

+## Versioning

+There won't be any *major* breaking changes to the library, but stash and item fields may change from time to time.
+If your build breaks after downloading a new version of this library, don't worry.
+You probably just need to change some names or make some minor changes that are for the better anyways.